University of Guelph: Facilities and plans

 Originally built in the 1940s and expanded in the 1950s, the W.F.
-Mitchell Athletic Centre was upgraded and expanded to keep up with university and community's needs in the fall of 2016.
-After a student referendum in 2010, students choose to contribute $45 million to the innovation of the W.F Mitchell Athletic Centre.
-One of the major focuses on the new building was being able to accommodate the growth in Guelph's population since the 1950s.
-The new 170,000-square-foot Athletic Centre serves as an all purpose building, supporting students, athletes, and the public in a variety of new spaces such as a 22,000-square-foot fitness room, multiple gymnasiums, and a rock-climbing wall.
+Mitchell Athletic Centre was upgraded and expanded in the fall of 2016 to meet the university and community's needs.
+After a student referendum in 2010, students chose to contribute $45 million to the innovation of the W.F Mitchell Athletic Centre.
+One of the major focuses of the new building was being able to accommodate the growth in Guelph's population since the 1950s.
+The new 170,000-square-foot Athletic Centre serves as an all-purpose building, supporting students, athletes, and the public through a variety of new spaces, including a 22,000-square-foot fitness room, multiple gymnasiums, and a rock-climbing wall.
 It also includes multiple swimming pools, a jogging track, and a variety of fitness programs.

-On June 25, 1988, No. 4 Wireless School Association erected a bronze plaque as a war memorial the Royal Canadian Air Force No. 4 Wireless School, which was located on the campus (1941-1945); the plaque honours the memory of their comrades who died in the armed service of Canada during World War II.
+On June 25, 1988, No. 4 Wireless School Association erected a bronze plaque as a war memorial to the Royal Canadian Air Force No. 4 Wireless School, which was located on the campus (1941–1945); the plaque honours the memory of their comrades who died in the armed service of Canada during World War II.